edwinksl/ZotPlus.github.io/better-bibtex/citation-keys.md

   amounts of key changes (which can easily happen if you have on-export and you export your full library) could overwhelm the Zotero sync service if presented in sudden bulk; automatic syncing ameliorates that problem.
 I'm working on a change so you can make this a per-library setting, and a change that syncs citekeys outside the Zotero servers.
 * If you always want pinned keys, go into the BBT preferences and select 'on change'.
+Mind that creation of a new reference counts as a change, and thus any new reference created (e.g. through import by any means) will immediately get a fixed key set which will *not* respond to subsequent edits of the reference.

 I am terribly sorry having to do this, but not doing this would risk sync being permanently impossible, as the Zotero server will kick you out if a sync takes too long.